UTDallasEPICS/Guides/EPICS/tech_stack.md

 ### Environment

-We use [docker](https://www.docker.com) containers for running infrastructure locally (databases at a minimum).
+We use [docker](https://www.docker.com) containers for running infrastructure locally (databases at a minimum, excluding SQLite).
 Students using Windows as their personal machine will need to setup [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

 ### Deployment